Well Being2021-06-28

 Watch out for non-work-related signs such as apathy and discontinuation of healthy lifestyle practices or personal interests and hobbies.
 Most often, work-related burnout reflects starkly in individuals’ daily life.
 Also watch out for clear instances of impatient behavior, inappropriate emotional responses, a lack of involvement in group efforts, or discontent expressed by employees who were usually more diplomatic.

-8 Ways to Prevent and Manage Burnout in the Workplace
+How to Prevent and Manage Burnout in the Workplace?

 Prevent and manage burnout